chameleon-system/chameleon-base/UPGRADE-7.0.md

 The RevisionManagementBundle was removed.
 Remove it from the AppKernel.

+# Deprecated Code Entities

+There is a small number of entities that is deprecated since 7.0.0.

+## Database Fields

+- cms_tbl_conf.icon_list
+- cms_tpl_module.icon_list

 # Still-deprecated Code Entities

 Some code entities have been marked as deprecated in previous releases, but were not removed in this release because of